Published on Feb 18, 2022

-If you don’t have an option to disable two-factor authentication on the Apple ID login page, it is likely that you cannot disable it.
+If you don't have an option to disable two-factor authentication on the Apple ID login page, you cannot disable it.
 In these situations, you will need to contact Apple support to disable two-factor authentication or create a new iCloud ID on the website of Apple and change your device's iCloud ID.

-Therefore, I'll show you how to turn off two-factor authentication on your Apple ID so that you can get to your device's settings faster, even if the security level drops significantly.
-I'll walk you through the steps to deactivate two-factor authentication on your Apple ID:
+Therefore, we'll show you how to turn off two-factor authentication on your Apple ID so that you can get to your device's settings faster, even if the security level drops significantly.
+We'll walk you through the steps to deactivate two-factor authentication on your Apple ID:

 - Log in to your Apple account from any computer or browser using the Apple login page.
 If you're using an unfamiliar device, you may be required to complete two-factor authentication now.

 - Click the Edit option present in the security section.

 - Find the Two Factor Authentication section, which states the feature is On, and click on the Turn Off Two-Factor Authentication option.
 And click again to verify.